andrew/ultimate-awesome/README.md

 - [awesome-gpt4](https://github.com/radi-cho/awesome-gpt4) - A curated list of prompts, tools, and resources regarding the GPT-4 language model.
 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
 - [awesome-LLM-resourses](https://github.com/WangRongsheng/awesome-LLM-resourses) - 🧑‍🚀 全世界最好的LLM资料总结 | Summary of the world's best LLM resources.
+- [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
 - [awesome-jvm](https://github.com/deephacks/awesome-jvm) - A curated list of awesome loosely performance related JVM stuff.
 Inspired by awesome-python.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.